 The Illusion of Being Insulated

 Technology is not unique to an industry, yet what you will hear people say is, "Well my industry is different."
-Every industry has differences yet they all competition in common, to do it better and faster.
+Every industry has differences yet they all have competition in common, to do it better and faster.
 Technology is that leverage, and if one company refuses to use it, another surely will.
 Imagine a high-rise designed by hand and another designed on a computer, which would feel safer?
-Which will design more buildings?
+What will design more buildings?

-I was speaking to Kim Gordon, co-founder and creative director of Wildfox, a vintage-inspired women's lifestyle brand.
+I was speaking to Kim Gordon, co-founder of Wildfox, a vintage-inspired women's lifestyle brand.
 Celebrities from Beyoncé, Taylor Swift, and Miley Cyrus have been photographed in Wildfox.
 Kim initially moved to Los Angeles at 19, with aspirations of being a filmmaker.
 She took some film classes, but she mostly taught herself.
 Kim struggled financially, there was even a time she lived out of her car.
 She took a part-time job in fashion and learned as much as she could from those around her, but Kim is a self-learner.
 What she lacked in formal education, she made up for in curiosity and persistence.

 Kim's talent is her taste, which she applies to many mediums.
 I asked Kim if she had other advantages?
 Without hesitation, she said yes, she had technical advantages.
 She taught herself things like photography, web design, Photoshop, animation, graphic design, and how to create tech packs for garments.
 She learned as she went along and was not afraid to ask for help.
 She became a creative dynamo in a sea of fashion designers.
 Kim said: